Baker v. Nelson: Facts and trial

-The trial court dismissed the couple's claims and ordered the clerk not to issue the license.
+The trial court dismissed the couple's claims and ordered Nelson not to issue the license.

 Appeal to the Minnesota Supreme Court

 The couple appealed the district court's decision to the Minnesota Supreme Court.
 The Court heard oral argument in the case on September 21, 1971.
 During the oral argument, while Baker and McConnell's lawyer was presenting his case, Justice Fallon Kelly turned his chair around, thus literally turning his back on the attorney.
 The justices did not ask a single question during the oral argument to Baker and McConnell's lawyer or to the assistant county attorney who represented the clerk.

 In a brief opinion issued on October 15, 1971, authored by Justice C. Donald Peterson, the Minnesota Supreme Court unanimously affirmed the trial court's dismissal.
 Based on the common usage of the term "marriage" and gender-specific references elsewhere in the same chapter, the Court held that the statutes prohibited marriage between persons of the same sex.
 This restriction, the Court reasoned, did not offend the Due Process Clause because procreation and child rearing were central to the constitutional protection given to marriage.